macroquest/docs/lua/macro-to-lua.md

 local priests = { 'clr', 'dru', 'shm' }
 ```

-Values can also be indexed explicitly:
+Values can also be indexed explicitly, but prefer the example above:
 ```lua
 local casters={ [1]='enc', [2]='mag', [3]='nec', [4]='wiz' }
 ```